Expert Advice On Improving Your Home

 Roof Age

 The age and material of your roof are key factors.
-Asphalt shingles, the most common residential roofing material, typically last about 20 to 25 years before needing to be replaced.
-If your roof is approaching or past this lifespan, have it evaluated to determine if full replacement is needed.
+Asphalt shingles, the most common residential roofing material, typically last about 20 to 25 years before needing replacement.
+If your roof is approaching or past this lifespan, get a professional inspection to determine if full replacement is needed.

 Leaks or Water Stains in Your Home